TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/url-matching.md

 This configuration can be set in the Gateway config file (`tyk.conf`) or using the equivalent environment variables, as described below.

+The default behavior of Tyk Gateway is *wildcard* matching as both prefix and suffix controls default to `false`; the introduction of these controls does not change the behavior of any existing API definitions unless either is set to `true` to enforce a different path matching mode.

 **Tyk recommends the use of exact path matching with [strict routes](#listen-path) for most use cases**

 ### Wildcard match